thesamu3414/CYD-Weather_and_DailyVerse/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests.
+Feel free to message me for any ideas, requests or bugs detected.

 ## License